harprit/aws-sam-hello-world/README.md

 This is a Hello World example that can also be used for template as you begin with AWS SAM on Java.

+* Shows simplest possible integration of an AWS Lambda function with API Gateway.
+* For a URL of the type /hello/{variable}, the Lambda function returns a response 'hello world' where variable = 'world'.

 ### Requirements

 AWS SAM Specific -